 CAT12 uses an internal interpolation to provide more reliable results even with low resolution images and anisotropic spatial resolutions.
 Although interpolation cannot add more details to the images, some of the functions used benefit from the higher number of voxels and the usual strip artefacts in modulated images are greatly reduced.

-We also use two noise reduction methods.
-The first method is a spatial-adaptive Non-Local Means (SANLM) denoising filter and is applied after intensity normalization (Manjon et al. 2010).
-This filter removes noise while maintaining edges and is implemented as pre-processing step.
+We also use two noise reduction methods to make data processing, and the tissue segmentation in particular, more robust against noise.
+The first method is a spatial-adaptive Non-Local Means (SANLM) denoising filter and removes noise while maintaining edges (Manjon et al. 2010) and is implemented as pre-processing step.
 The second method is a classical Markov Random Field (MRF) approach, which includes spatial information from adjacent voxels in the segmentation estimation (Rajapakse et al. 1997) and is part of the AMAP segmentation.

 To improve the initial SPM segmentation, an initial affine registration is applied to a bias-corrected image and the intensity range is limited to avoid problems with special protocols.
 If the preprocessing fails a more aggressive version is available that applies a rough bias correction and removes non-brain parts the brain before the initial affine registration.